Race prep

 The race is huge.
 I didn't think we'd place.
 I didn't think there was any point for staying for the medal ceremony.
 And the kiosks with race times (which were cool) didn't have the half the half time on them forever.
 Matt thought he placed though.
 Finally right before the ceremony started, I put my bib in and it said 49:47.
 THIRD OVERAL.
 SECOND PLACE FEMALE.

-And 7:36 is way off since the timer was at 6.1 or 6.2 not 6.55
+You can see Matt grinning in the reflection.
+And 7:36 is way off since the timer was at 6.1 or 6.2 not 6.55 |

 "Fuck," I had to stop myself from saying.
 There was a nice old couple standing by us.